Paul Volcker: Chairman of the Federal Reserve

 In July 1984, Volcker was summoned to a meeting with President Reagan and then White House Chief of Staff James Baker.
 In the meeting, Baker ordered him not to raise rates in the lead-up to the 1984 presidential election.
 Volcker wrote in his memoir that he was "stunned," but since he had not intended to raise rates and felt the White House wouldn't publicize it, he did not speak of the meeting to the press.

-The US current account was in permanent deficit by the 1990s.
-Volcker himself tried to remedy the situation by the Plaza Accord in 1986, which called for Germany and Japan to revalue relative to the US dollar.
+The US account was in permanent deficit by the 1990s.
+Volcker himself tried to remedy the situation by the Plaza Accord in 1985, which called for Germany and Japan to revalue relative to the US dollar.
 The combination of the Fed's tight money policies and the expansive fiscal policy of the Reagan Administration (large tax cuts and a major increase in military spending) produced large federal budget deficits and significant macroeconomic imbalances in the U.S. economy.
 The combination of growing federal debt and high interest rates led to a substantial rise in federal net interest costs.
 The sharp rise of interest costs and large deficits led Congress to take some steps towards fiscal constraint.
 Nobel laureate Joseph Stiglitz said about him in an interview:

 Paul Volcker, the previous Fed Chairman known for keeping inflation under control, was fired because the Reagan administration didn't believe he was an adequate de-regulator.

 This statement by Joseph Stiglitz is technically inaccurate, as the “firing” was simply neither nominating nor appointing Paul Volcker for another term, unlike Ronald Regan’s actual firing of the air traffic controllers.

-Congressman Ron Paul, well known as a harsh critic of the Federal Reserve, offered qualified praise of Volcker:

-Being in Congress in the late 1970s and early 1980s and serving on the House Banking Committee, I met and got to question several Federal Reserve chairmen: Arthur Burns, G. William Miller, and Paul Volcker.
+Congressman Ron Paul, well known as a harsh critic of the Federal Reserve, offered qualified praise of Volcker:Being in Congress in the late 1970s and early 1980s and serving on the House Banking Committee, I met and got to question several Federal Reserve chairmen: Arthur Burns, G. William Miller, and Paul Volcker.
 Of the three, I had the most interaction with Volcker.
 He was more personable and smarter than the others, including the more recent board chairmen Alan Greenspan and Ben Bernanke.

 In 1983, Volcker received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.